 Life can be tough on family dinnertime.
 In addition to work and school schedules, there are sports practices and games, lessons, homework and friends.
 With all the rushing around, it's easy to slip into the fast-food lane or microwave habit with everyone eating at different times and places.

 Bringing balance back into busy evenings is well worth the effort.
 Your whole family will feel better when they are eating delicious, nutritious meals together.
 Fortunately, there are several very simple steps that can help families get a tasty dinner on the table easily and quickly.
 It all starts with a little planning and meal time organization.
 Then, get everyone involved in preparing and serving the meal.
 When everybody pitches in, no one feels overwhelmed.

-Here are some super easy and effective approaches to the dinnertime dilemma:
+Here are a few easy and effective approaches to the dinnertime dilemma.